Vinald/Luganda_voice-controlled_wheelchair_system/README.md

 This project is a voice-controlled wheelchair system that uses Luganda language commands.
 The following are the commands and statements used for data collection.

+# How to run the code
+- `Create a virtual environment`
+- `Run the requirements.txt file`
+- `Run the mfcc_extraction file in packages to extract mfccs and create json files`

 ## Commands
 - `mu masso`: Moves the wheelchair forward
 - `emabega`: Moves the wheelchair backward